-To report a fallen tree or tree branch, during business hours call 310-253-6420, or for after hours assistance, call the Culver City Police Department 310-253-6202.
+To report a fallen tree or tree branch during business hours call at 310-253-6420.
+For after hours assistance, call the Culver City Police Department at 310-253-6202.

 Culver City's urban forest is an integral part of the City's ecosystem.
 Trees improve air quality, provide shade, and reduce surface temperature.
 There are approximately 15,000 trees lining residential and arterial streets and City parks, offering a beautiful backdrop to the 5 square miles of the City.

 In 2016, the City adopted the Urban Forest Master Plan.
 This plan won the "Astounding Urban Forestry Project Award" from the California Urban Forests Council and reflects the City's commitment to nurturing a resilient urban forest.
 The plan outlines a clear vision about the current and future plans for the City's trees and provides guidance on long-term and day-to-day maintenance of community trees.

 The City's team of Urban Foresters usually plant new trees during spring and early fall, optimal planting seasons for trees to acclimate and develop new roots before the next growing season.
 Sometimes new trees are planted after sidewalk repairs, especially if a tree is removed to repair sidewalks to a safe condition.
 Other times new trees are planted to replace dying or diseased trees.
 The Urban Forest Master Plan details a tree palette with recommendations for the species of trees for different ecological zones in the City.
 Refer to the Plan for more detail.

 The Public Works Maintenance Operations Division maintains tree wells, removes decaying and diseased trees, removes fallen branches, and trims overgrown branches obstructing street signs and traffic signals.
 Each City tree is trimmed approximately once every three to four years.